Sleeping with Lower Back Discomfort

 First, it’s useful to try the mattresses out yourself.
 There are many different body types, and you want to make sure the mattress is right for yours.

-That said, even if you’re not able to try mattresses out in the store, many companies now offer trials that last up to 100 days.
-It’s good to take advantage of these programs, because if your bed still doesn’t feel good after 90 days, it’s already broken in and will likely cause problems in the future.
+Even if you’re not able to try mattresses out in the store, many companies offer trials that last up to 100 days.
+It’s good to take advantage of these programs because if your bed still doesn’t feel good after 90 days, it’s already broken in and will likely cause problems in the future.

 Your BMI is an indicator of what you need, as lower BMIs tend to respond better to softer mattresses.